 - Bivariate results reveal that discrimination across ecological contexts (major lifetime discrimination, neighborhood disadvantage, work discrimination and everyday discrimination) are negatively associated with retirement age.

 - Multivariate analyses found that early retirement was significantly associated with two important predictors: major lifetime discrimination led to retirement approximately 0.75 years earlier (p<.01) and work discrimination resulted in retirement approximately 0.58 years earlier (p<.05).
 Interaction effects were not significant.

 The policy implications of the findings are:

-- Federal, state and employer policies and practices that protect individuals from major lifetime and work discrimination will likely expand productive engagement among white and racial and ethnic minority workers.
+- Federal, state and employer policies and practices that protect individuals from major lifetime and work discrimination will likely expand productive engagement among white, racial, and ethnic minority workers.

 - Similarly, the Fair Employment Protection Act (S. 2019) aims to protect individuals from modern and covert forms of discrimination based on age and other characteristics within the workplace.

 - The Department of Labor could collaborate with the president to develop guidelines for workplace or anti-discrimination statutes through executive order.